tomchen-ctj/tomchen-ctj/README.md

 ​

-MS in Pattern Recognition, really wish to be a geek!
+MS in Pattern Recognition, really wish to be a geeker!